What's happening at the Clear Lake Nature Preserve & Brennan Woods?

 We're glad you are interested!
 Here are the reasons and the vision.
-Converting the 45-acre, Clear Lake Nature Preserve & Brennan Woods to its former open oak woodland continuum (meaning the preserve includes an oak savanna ecosystem that gradually becomes an open oak woodland ecosystem) requires all these steps--a selective harvest, a prescribed fire, and vegetation management.
+Converting the 46-acre, Clear Lake Nature Preserve & Brennan Woods to its former open oak woodland continuum (meaning the preserve includes an oak savannah ecosystem that gradually becomes an open oak woodland ecosystem) requires all these steps--a selective harvest, a prescribed fire, and vegetation management.

 Under the direction of a forestry consultant, over the last several months, large equipment has removed carefully selected trees.
 A variety of sizes, including large mature trees, and various species, including cottonwood, a variety of oaks, hickory, maple, black cherry, bigtooth aspen and others, were removed to open up the canopy and convert the forest back to an open oak woodland.
+Around 200 trees were removed with over half being cottonwood trees.
+While they are native to our area, they are not desirable in the oak woodland ecosystem.
 Timber harvesting is used as a management tool to change the light levels in the forest, to stimulate regeneration, and to change the very structure of the forest.
 It can be controversial, it can be hard to understand, and it can be ugly!

 When timber is harvested, the process looks and is somewhat chaotic.
 Bits of the tree, like the tops, remain, temporary access trails are installed, erosion occurs, and occasionally residual trees are damaged or taken out in the process.
 Now that the harvest is completed, the tops and remaining debris will deteriorate and add important nutrients back into the soil and in the meantime serve as habitat for wildlife.
 The temporary trails will revegetate and the overall erosion was minimal.
 The timing of the harvest was intentionally done in late spring, early summer to allow time for vegetation to reestablish helping to minimize the potential for erosion.